-Stormoway has grown up around its harbour and historically the lown had potentian himsely stronts and an according waterfront with strong connections through the town centre.
-As welstuder traffic became more prominent and as the parts and with Comwell Street, the main sehicular thoroughtlare in the town.
+Stormoway has grown up around its harbour and historically the town had polestrian hierally streets and an accordin waterfront with storag connections through the town centre.
+As vehicular traffic became more prominent and as th fating industry went into decline, Stormowse partials turned to back on the waterfoot, blocking access with large or parts and with Commell Street, the main retinister thoroughture in the town.